ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

   ]>;

-It meaning for the return value, we keep it in registers V0, V1, A0, A1 if the return value didn't over 4 registers size; If it over 4 size, cpu0 will save them with pointer.
+It meaning for the return value, we keep it in registers V0, V1, A0, A1 if the return value didn't over 4 registers size; If it over 4 registers size, cpu0 will save them with pointer.
 For explanation, let's run Chapter8_4/ with ch8_2_1.cpp and explain with this example.